qidi-xu/Coated-LLM/README.md

 and selecting the most detailed (thus longest) chain of thought if its paired answer is the same as the majority.

 • **Reviewer and Moderator**: We encourage Reviewer LLM to have multiple perspectives and discuss different branches of thoughts via tree of-thoughts reasoning.
-Once Reviewer LLM finish the discussion and provide feedback, the Moderator aggregates the reviewer’s feedback and researcher’s response to obtain the final decision.
+Once Reviewer LLM finish the discussion and provide feedback, the Moderator LLM aggregates the reviewer’s feedback and researcher’s response to obtain the final decision.

 ## Prompt Structure
 ### Prompt for Researcher LLM in the Warm-up phase